MP Estate Planning UK

 Inheritance Tax Nil Rate Band: What You Need to Know

-Understanding the inheritance tax threshold is crucial for effective estate planning in the UK.
-The nil rate band, a fundamental concept in this context, determines the amount of your estate that is exempt from inheritance tax.
+Understanding the inheritance tax threshold is crucial for effective estate planning in England and Wales.
+The nil rate band (NRB) determines the portion of your estate that passes to your beneficiaries free of Inheritance Tax (IHT) — and right now, it’s under more pressure than ever.

 Key Takeaways